May 2020

 “Some vessels will still have cracks in the seals.
 This lets material from the blood enter into the brain,” McGavern says.
 “These leaks can continue for sometimes months or more after the initial injury.”

 Material from the blood is not supposed to get into the brain.
-Its presence can trigger inflammation Heat, swelling, and redness caused by the body’s protective response to injury or infection. and other types of damage.
+Its presence can trigger Heat, swelling, and redness caused by the body’s protective response to injury or infection. inflammation and other types of damage.
 This damage may help explain the long-term symptoms some people experience after a concussion, McGavern says.

 It may also explain why another blow to the head soon after the first can be so dangerous.
 McGavern’s team found that blood vessels in mice that had a second brain injury within a day had difficulty healing.
 In contrast, blood vessels in mice that experienced a second injury later repaired themselves normally.